 Build quality is excellent.
 Even though the monitor is mostly plastic, it feels solid and sturdy.
 The stand supports the monitor well and there's very little wobble.

-Like most IPS monitors, the Alienware AW3420DW has a poor contrast ratio, resulting in blacks looking like gray.
+Like most IPS monitors, the Dell Alienware AW3420DW has a poor contrast ratio, resulting in blacks looking like gray.
 Our measurements were done after calibration, and the calibration process caused a decrease in the overall brightness of the monitor, which also impacts its native contrast.
 Prior to calibration, it was measured at 800:1.
+If you care about contrast, the Dell Alienware AW3423DW (the newer model of this monitor) has a QD-OLED panel with a near-infinite contrast.

 SDR peak brightness is okay.
 There's no variation in brightness when displaying different content, and it should be bright enough for a well-lit room, but it may struggle a bit in direct sunlight.